 Moreover, he held grudges against Bismarck since the latter had denied “compensations” for France’s neutrality in the Prussian-Austrian war.

 In July 1870 it came to a diplomatic crisis between France and Prussia, and France declared war.
 Not only in Prussia, but also throughout Germany patriotism overruled all other feelings.
 The Prussian Minister of War ordered universal conscription, and also Emil had to leave for the front.
-In early August, Prussian troops, supported by Bavaria and other German States, invaded France, and soon the French main army was trapped in Metz.
-A relief force was surrounded and beaten at Sedan.
+In early August, Prussian troops, supported by Bavaria and other German States, invaded France.
+Soon they had the French main army trapped in Metz, and defeated a relief force at Sedan.
 Almost the whole army and Emperor Napoleon III were taken prisoners.
-In France, the republic was proclaimed and a people’s war against the enemy troops began, only at the end of January Paris capitulated.
+In France, the republic was proclaimed and a people’s war against the enemy troops began.
+Only at the end of January Paris capitulated.
 In May, peace was made in Frankfurt, but it was very hard on France.

-After the victory of Sedan 1870, even the reluctant German states gave in to the patriotic enthusiasm, and Bismarck could win them over for unification.
-The Bavarian King Louis II, being the most prestigious among the German princes, offered the Emperor’s crown to King William I of Prussia (rumor has it that Bismarck pushed him).
+After the victory of Sedan 1870, even the reluctant German states gave in to the patriotic enthusiasm.
+Now Bismarck could win them over for unification.
+The Bavarian King Louis II, being the most prestigious among the German princes, offered the Emperor’s crown to King William I of Prussia.
+Rumor has it that Bismarck pushed him.
 William was proclaimed German Emperor on January 18, 1871, in the Hall of Mirrors at Versailles.